 When homeowners have to ask, “why is my thermostat blank?,” this can be a frustrating and confusing problem.
 It can prevent you from controlling the temperature in your home and make it difficult to know what’s going on with your HVAC system.
 At Grove Heating & Cooling, we understand the importance of a properly functioning thermostat and the role it plays in the overall comfort of your home.
+There are three types of thermostats you may have in your home that this guide helps to troubleshoot.
 Read on to understand the reasons why your thermostat’s display could be blank and what you can do about it.

 Reasons Behind a Blank Thermostat Screen